What it's about

 Richardson, Katherine, Will Steffen, Wolfgang Lucht, Jørgen Bendtsen, Sarah E. Cornell, Jonathan F. Donges, Markus Drüke, u. a.
 2023. „Earth beyond Six of Nine Planetary Boundaries“.
 Science Advances 9 (37): eadh2458. https://doi.org/10.1126/sciadv.adh2458

-Salk, Jonas, und Jonathan Salk.
+Salk, Jonas, and Jonathan Salk.
 2018.
 A New Reality: Human Evolution for a Sustainable Future.
 City Point Press. https://www.anewrealitybook.com

 Transformation by design